Mrsebastino/MS4_whisky_shop/README.md

 Whisky can be expensive, specially then older one, and it take times to make Whisky.
 Some distillery offer a pre-release service, where you can buy Whisky now, while it is still ageing in cask, making it more affordable for the consumers and brining income quicker to the distillery.

 The web page goals is to:
-* Sell and Promote Whisky
+* Sell and Promote Scottish Whisky
 * Make it quick and easy for customer to buy from the shop
 * To offer Whisky that are only available here
 * To offer Whisky that are still ageing with a pre-release service